ftsrg/hypernate/README.md

 # Hypernate - an entity framework for Hyperledger Fabric

-If Fabric allows you to keep your familiar programming language, then Hypernate will allow you to _keep your familiar programming style_.
+If Fabric allows you to keep your familiar programming language, then Hypernate will allow you to _keep your familiar programming style._

 No more low-level boilerplate code for key-value storage operations and other housekeeping tasks!
-Take advantage of Hypernate's _high abstraction level_, _aspect-oriented_ approaches and _extensibility_ to keep your critical business logic as clean as possible!
+Take advantage of Hypernate's _high abstraction level,_ _aspect-oriented_ approaches and _extensibility_ to keep your critical business logic as clean as possible!

 Enhance your chaincode with feaures, like:
 * Object-oriented CRUD (create, read, update, delete) operations with explicit semantics